Reinforced Inverse Scattering: Numerical Experiments

-The policy network and the value network are trained for $400$ steps and $10$ iterations of Adam are performed in each step.
-After fully trained, the model selects different frequency $\omega$ ranging from $16$ to $48$, while other methods that do not learn frequencies are assigned a fixed frequency of $32$.
+{\bf Strategy 1.} (Uniform angles with a fixed frequency) This strategy uniformly places sensors on the unit circle and uses waves with a fixed frequency, a common approach in the literature.
+We first train the model to learn this specific policy and then use reinforcement learning (RL) to update the pre-trained model.
+After updating, the RL strategy selects a wavenumber \(k = 16\), while other methods that do not learn frequencies are assigned a fixed wavenumber of \(k = 32\).

-We computed the MSE and PSNR of the methods over $50$ test samples randomly selected from the test set.
-The reconstructions of our model have the smallest error and the largest PSNR among all the $5$ methods on all the $50$ samples.
-The mean and standard deviation of MSE and PSNR are shown in Table \ref{exp1t}.
+We compare the MSE and PSNR of the methods over $50$ test samples randomly selected from the test set.
+The reconstructions from our model show a higher PSNR value in more than $90\%$ of the cases.
+The mean and standard deviation of MSE and PSNR are presented in Tables \ref{table1} and \ref{table2}.
 The reconstruction results are visualized in Figure \ref{exp1f}.
-It is clear that learning both angles and frequencies results in a significantly smaller MSE and a larger PSNR than random or uniform angles.
-Meanwhile, learning both angles and frequencies is also better than learning angles only or learning frequencies only.
-Our results have demonstrated the effectiveness and necessity of training both angles and frequencies.
-Meanwhile, the significantly lower variance of MSE demonstrates a better stability of our algorithm than others.
+Learning both angles and frequencies results in a significantly smaller MSE and a larger PSNR compared to random or uniform angles.
+Moreover, learning both angles and frequencies outperforms learning angles only or frequencies only.
+Our results demonstrate the effectiveness and necessity of training both angles and frequencies.
+Additionally, the significantly lower variance in MSE indicates better stability of our algorithm compared to others.